-It’s official – the pension freedoms are finally with us!
-First announced in the 2014 Budget, the reforms give more flexibility in how you spend your pension pot than ever before, and that means it’s vital you understand the new options open to you.
-But just what do the changes mean?
+First announced in the 2014 Budget, the pension freedom reforms give more flexibility in how you spend your pension pot than ever before, and that means it’s vital you understand the new options open to you.
+But just what do the pension freedoms mean?
 Read on to find the six key things you need to know about the freedoms and what they mean for you.

-As of yesterday – ‘Pension Freedom Day’ as it’s becoming known – those aged 55 and over with a defined contribution pension can access their savings as they wish.
-You’re in complete control of how you spend your cash, with prohibitive tax charges reduced and income drawdown limits similarly amended.
-You can still take the first 25% as a tax-free lump sum, but the rules surrounding what you do with the rest have been relaxed.
+Those aged 55 and over with a defined contribution pension can access their savings as they wish.
+You’re in complete control of how you spend your cash, with prohibitive tax charges reduced and income drawdown limits amended.
+You can still take the first 25% as a tax-free lump sum.
+Please note, however, that this minimum age will increase from 55 to 57 by 2028, so this is affect those who will be 55 or 56 and hoping to take their retirement benefits in 2028.

 The previous system meant that the majority of pension savers had no option but to purchase an annuity when the time came, either because of the tax charges associated with withdrawal or the fact that their income was too low to consider drawdown.
-Thanks to the changes, you’re no longer obliged to opt for annuities unless you want to (remember that an annuity is still the only option that will guarantee you an income for the rest of your life).
-There are even plans afoot to give those already locked into an annuity contract the chance to sell the income they receive, but this is still in the proposal stage.
+You’re no longer obliged to opt for annuities unless you want to (remember that an annuity is still the only option that will guarantee you an income for the rest of your life).

-Income drawdown is a way to take a regular income from your pot while keeping the rest invested, and the changes mean more people can take advantage of this option: the amount of guaranteed income you’ll need to access flexible drawdown (where you’re allowed to take as much as you like from your pot) has been reduced from £20,000 to £12,000, and capped drawdown limits have also been changed, with the maximum amount you can withdraw from your pot each year now standing at 150% of an equivalent annuity (up from the previous limit of 120%).
+Income drawdown is a way to take a regular income from your pot while keeping the rest invested, and the changes mean more people can take advantage of this option: the amount of guaranteed income you’ll need to access flexible drawdown (where you’re allowed to take as much as you like from your pot) reduced from £20,000 to £12,000, and capped drawdown limits have also been changed, with the maximum amount you can withdraw from your pot each year now standing at 150% of an equivalent annuity.

 A further form of drawdown has also come to pass – known as ‘Uncrystallised Fund Pension Lump Sums’ (UFPLS), it allows you to take regular payments from your pension fund.
 You can take cash directly from your pot and essentially use it like a bank account, with the first 25% of each payment being tax-free and the rest being taxed as income.